nus-cs2103-AY1617S2/addressbook-level4/src/main/resources/view/UserGuide.md

     >>  import storageName.xml

+---
+### Deleting a task : `delete`

+Your boss last minute decided to give you an overtime.
+Now you cannot go home for your birthday celebration.
+Type `delete` to remove your celebration plan from OneTwoDo.
+This command removes the task at PREFIX_INDEX.

+    >>  delete e2

+---
+### Deleting all tasks: `clear`
+You have finally quit your job, but there are so many added task that needs to be deleted.
+No problem!
+Simply type `clear` and start your OneTwoDo journey again on a new note!

+    >>  clear

 ### Exiting the program : `exit`

 Are you sure you have added all your tasks to OneTwoDo already?
 Simply type `exit` to close the application.